Compiled & Fact-Checked

 Four-Way Use: It Grows With Your Family

-I promised honesty, so here are the real downsides.
 At 22.4 pounds it is not a lightweight travel stroller.
 Lifting it into a high car trunk after a long day is a genuine workout, and if you live in a walk-up apartment, you will feel every stair.

 The price is steep.
 At 529 dollars, this is a serious purchase, and for parents on a tight budget there are capable strollers at half the cost.
 You are paying for durability and the fold, not luxury extras.